In this article

 Zero setup paralysis

-A Google Sheets template is pre-built.
-You click “Make a Copy.”
-It copies.
+A Built for ADHD PDF comes finished.
+You download it.
+You open it.
 You start using it.
-There’s nothing to customize, no views to configure, no properties to define.
+There’s nothing to customize, no views to configure, no properties to define, no copy to make.

-The entire activation energy is: click one button.
+The entire activation energy is: open the file.

 For ADHD brains, activation energy is everything.
 The difference between a tool you’ll use and a tool you’ll abandon is often just 30 seconds of setup friction.
-Google Sheets has virtually none.
+A finished PDF has none.

 No temptation to rebuild